samplchallenges/SAMPL6/pKa_challenge_instructions.md

 ## Submission of multiple predictions

 Some participants use SAMPL to help evaluate various computational methods.
 To accommodate this, multiple prediction sets from a single research group or company are allowed, even for the same type of predictions if they are made by different methods.
+If you would like to submit predictions from multiple methods, you should fill a separate submission template files for each different method.
+See "Uploading your predictions" section below for requirements on how to name submission files.

 ## Uploading your predictions